sebhtml/biosal/Documentation/actor_API.md

 ACTION_STOP
 ```

 Stop actor.
-This message tag can only be sent to an actor by
+This message action can only be sent to an actor by
 itself.

 - Request message buffer: empty